|

 Translation Approach

 (1) The first is more implicit.
-The total approach is a translation approach, and this involving only the English language.
-Thus its largest audience appears to be American, and possibly other English-speaking, exegetes with application to preaching, in-depth Bible teaching, or related areas of ministry in an apparently high-literacy and high-education constituency.
-This has little relation to Africa.
+The total approach of this resource is a translation approach, and this involving only the English language.
+Thus its largest audience appears to be Americans and possibly other English-speaking exegetes with application to preaching, in-depth analytical Bible teaching, or related areas of ministry in an apparently high-literacy and high-education constituency.
+But the book does not appear to try to recover the Greek context ans usages that might throw light on the original meaning of a New Testament usage.

 The English-language target audience is certainly understandable.
 This is the home context of the publisher.
 But the problem is that the working context is the English language (and thus its cultural context and worldview).